Understanding and Overcoming Misophonia, 2nd edition (2017) is now available on Amazon.com and all major book sellers. Both printed and eBook formats.

 My retirement income supported me and I had extra time, so I decided to investigate misophonia.
-My training as a behavior specialist taught me that there were two general classes of human behavior.
-The first is purposeful behavior—the things we do.
-The second class of behavior is reflexes—all the things that our body does automatically, including emotions.
+My training as a behavior scientist taught me that there were two general classes of human behavior.
+The first is purposeful behavior – the things we do.
+The second class of behavior is reflexes – all the things that our body does automatically, including emotions.
 Misophonia was clearly an emotional response, so I decided to apply my training to this new and mysterious condition.
 I love a challenge, and this was definitely a challenge.
 I love to help people, and this seemed like a worthwhile way to help my family and others.

 I am also a very tenacious and determined person.
 When I set my mind to accomplish something, I stay focused and keep moving forward, despite surprises and roadblocks.
 Understanding misophonia has been an exciting challenge with many surprises and roadblocks.
 It has also been technically challenging developing methods to treat misophonia, including developing smartphone apps, but the opportunity to help others has been very rewarding.
 We have made great progress, but we still have much to do.

 Misophonia is a condition where a person has an extreme emotional response to commonly occurring soft sounds or visual images.
 These are called “triggers” because they trigger the emotional response of anger and disgust.
-The anger may be any form such is irritation, anger, hatred, or rage.
+The anger may be any form such as irritation, anger, hatred, or rage.
 Triggers also demand your attention, and when they are happening, they prevent you from thinking about anything else.
 If you’re reading this book because you think you have misophonia, you’re probably thinking, “How can little noises have such an overpowering negative effect on me?
 How (and why) do such noises cause me to feel such irrational anger or disgust, and a complete loss of control?”

 If you’re reading the book because someone close to you has misophonia, you have probably thought it inconceivable that the misophonic person has such an extreme response to something as harmless as the sound of a crunch from eating a chip or a sniffle.
 This just doesn’t make sense.
 At least at some point, you probably thought, this is all in their head.
 This can’t be real.
-But it is real—very real.
-And it is likely more horrible that you can imagine.
+But it is real – very real.
+And it is likely more horrible than you can imagine.

 “I find my triggers have continued to grow over the years.
 Chewing was really all that bothered me, but once I went to college my triggers grew at a staggering rate.
 I’m now triggered by any kind of chewing; even knowing someone is going to eat in the same room as me makes me get up and leave before they start eating because I have anxiety knowing what’s about to happen.
 Birds chirping (this started during my freshmen year of college because birds chirped nonstop outside of our dorm room window), pens clicking, nails tapping, the text message clicking sound, heavy breathing, noise through the wall of any kind, but especially the bass in music or people’s voices, sniffling, someone clearing their throat – the list goes on and on.
 Basically my misophonia has gotten to the point that any sound, if repetitive, will make me freak out.
 It’s like I’m constantly alert and my ears are always searching for trigger sounds, which is why I sleep with headphones and white noise and a box fan on high every night.